jduanen/SensorNet/README.md

 ### WaterHeater (WaterHeater)

-Measure temperature at inlet and outlet of water heater.
+Measure temperature at the outlet of water heater and ambient temperature.

 *TBD*